 Strengthening Business Processes

 As the business processes in the companies may not be designed to support extensive networks from home, they may lack adequate controls.
 In such a scenario, complementary security control processes can be deployed to mitigate the risks.
 Following are some of the ways for strengthening business processes:

 Support Secure Remote Working Tools: During a period such as the current one when people are working from home and settings and installing basic tools such as VPNs and MFA, security and admin teams should make available extra capacity.
 Also, the security teams of a company must be available on calls for providing support sought out by an employee.

 Test Incident-Response (IR) and Business Continuity (BC) Plans: To find weak points in your IR and BC or disaster recovery (DR) plans must be adjusted and tested as the organizations might have to tweak them in the current crisis conditions.

 Clarify Protocols.
-Finally, there should be clearly defined guidelines and protocols about how to report once a cybersecurity incident takes place in an organization while people work from home.
+Finally, there should be clearly defined guidelines and protocols about how to report a cybersecurity incident that takes place in an organization while people work from home.